-Numerical bifurcation methodology has been mostly applied to dynamical systems with small n, typically n < 10, resulting from conceptual climate models.
+10 Numerical bifurcation methodology has been mostly applied to dynamical systems with small n, typically n < 10, resulting from conceptual climate models.
 However, I will focus here solely on results of studies using intermediate complexity models with typically $n = 10^4 - 10^5$, because then also spatial information on the bifurcation behavior is obtained.

-From elementary bifurcation theory (Guckenheimer and Holmes, 1990) it is known that only four bifurcations can generically occur when a single parameter is varied: the saddle-node bifurcation, the transcritical bifurcation, the pitchfork bifurcation and the Hopf bifurcation.
+From elementary bifurcation theory (Guckenheimer and Holmes, 1990) it is known that only four bifurcations can generically occur when a single parameter is varied: the saddle-node bifurcation, the transcritical bifurcation, the pitchfork bifurcation and

+- 15 the Hopf bifurcation.
 Because the transcritical bifurcation (solution needed for all values of the parameter) and the pitchfork bifurcation (reflection symmetry needed) require special conditions, the only generic cases are the saddle-node and the Hopf bifurcations.
-Of these, saddle-node bifurcation only occurs in pairs (because of boundedness of solutions), and hence one often refers to a back-to-back saddle-node bifurcation.

-The back-to-back saddle-node bifurcation structure is canonical for tipping points, which we will discuss in Sect.
-3.1 below.
-Although the dynamical system is highdimensional, the behavior of the system can be dominated by only a few (even only one) positive feedbacks, and hence transitions occur in a low-dimensional space.
-The Hopf bifurcation is canonical for the occurrence of spontaneous oscillatory behavior associated with one eigenmode of the linearized dynamical system, which is often referred to as the leading mode.
-A Hopf bifurcation needs the presence of both positive and negative feedbacks; when only a few dominate the dynamical behavior these can be found in highdimensional systems as discussed in Sect.
-3.2.
-In models where a sequence of Hopf bifurcations occurs, the resulting behavior can in general no longer be described using lowdimensional dynamics.
+Of these, the saddle-node only occurs in pairs (because of boundedness of solutions) and hence one often refers to a back-to-back saddle-node bifurcation.
+While the saddle-node is a critical transition, the Hopf bifurcation is not as in the latter case nearby solutions exist on both sides of the bifurcation (Kuehn, 2011). - 20 The back-to-back saddle-node bifurcation structure is canonical for tipping points, which we will discuss in section 3.1 below.
+Although the dynamical system is high-dimensional, the behavior of the system can be dominated by only a few (even only one) positive feedbacks and hence transitions occur in a low-dimensional space.
+The Hopf bifurcation is canonical for the occurrence of spontaneous oscillatory behavior associated with one eigenmode of the linearized dynamical system, which is often referred as the leading mode.
+A Hopf bifurcation needs the presence of both positive and negative feedbacks; when - 25 only a few dominate the dynamical behavior these can be found in high-dimensional systems as discussed in section 3.2.
+In models where a sequence of Hopf bifurcations occurs, the resulting behavior can in general no longer be described using low-dimensional dynamics.
 In this case, collective interactions occur and this cannot be captured in a single bifurcation and associated pattern.
-This case will be discussed in Sect.
-3.3 below.
+This case will be discussed in section 3.3 below.